Serious symptoms and safety netting

 A BOOKLET TO DOWNLOAD

-An excellent booklet developed by Division of Population Medicine, Cardiff University, which is worth downloading “when should I worry” When should I worry?
+An excellent booklet originally developed by PRIME Centre Wales, Division of Population Medicine, Cardiff University, which is worth downloading “when should I worry” NHS Vale of York Clinical Commissioning Group – When Should I Worry

 Use for children over 3 months as explained in the booklet.